0xNeshi/hardhat-switch-network/CONTRIBUTING.md

 We also have [eslint](https://eslint.org/) installed in all the projects.
 It checks that you have run Prettier and forbids some dangerous patterns.

 The linter is always run in the CI, so make sure it passes before pushing code.
-You can use `pnpm lint` and `pnpm lint:fix` inside the packages' folders.
+You can use `npm run lint` and `npm run lint:fix` inside the packages' folders.